Donald Trump Uses Scotch Tape To Keep The Ends Of His Necktie Together

 Apparently, this is not the first time when the media has taken interest in his lifestyle and how he wears his red tie.

-During Donald Trump’s campaign, GQ Magazine reported about the growing length of Donald Trump’s ties.
+During Donald Trump’s campaign, GQ magazine reported about the growing length of Donald Trump’s ties.
 The style magazine has also noted that a man’s tie should fall right in the middle of his belt, but according to their stylists Trump’s ties now “look like they fall four inches below his belt.”

 What Donald Trump's signature tie — red, wide, overly long, and Scotch-taped — reveals about the man: https://t.co/CBAvrhOVGU pic.twitter.com/0BtWUoQFVx